 Please Note: Tsetse (SEET-see) flies and mosquitoes are abundant in the wet and swampy areas of Tarangire over the rainy season.
 These biting insects are not only exceptionally irritating but can also carry the parasites responsible for sleeping sickness and malaria.

+You can see a variety of animals in Tarangire National Park.
 Animal habitats in the Tarangire are a mix of woodland, swamps and seasonally flooded grassland along the river’s floodplains interspersed with granite outcrops and baobabs.

 Animal viewing is exceptional in the dry season when herds congregate at water sources.